Durban-Designer/Thumbnail-Site/Basic Web Server Express & tuts/ReadmeWebServer.txt

-This server is designed to serve a quasar built SPA with compression and other performance optimizations before beginning on your local machine run **first go through the quasar.conf.js configuration tutorial**
+This server is designed to serve a quasar built SPA with compression and other performance optimizations **first go through the quasar.conf.js configuration tutorial** before beginning on your local machine run;

 $ quasar build

-this will build an optimized servable version of your quasar application in project_dir/dist/spa-mat/ copy the entire contents of the folder (Should be an index.html a js, statics, fonts folder, a css file) and paste it in the views folder of this server, then run;
+this will build an optimized servable version of your quasar application in project_dir/dist/spa-mat/ copy the entire contents of the folder (Should be an index.html a js, statics,  and fonts folder, as well as a css file possibly more) and paste it in the views folder of this server, then run;

 $ npm install --save less less-loader axios
 $ npm install